notracking/hosts-blocklists/README.md

-# Info
+# No Tracking, ADs or any other online garbage!
-This repository provides a host and domainname based blocklist for use with dnsmasq.
+This repository provides a host and domainname based blocklist specifically designed for use with dnsmasq (/pi-hole).

-Features:
- - Automatic daily updates from public block lists
- - Large set of custom entries
- - Optimized, cleaned and sorted
- - Actively maintained whitelists

-Please note that these two lists should be used simultaniously in dnsmasq to get full coverage.
-The optimizer removes hostnames that are already covered by the domain based blocklist.
-Submit a ticket or pull request in case you find any incorrect or missing items.
+Most entries are gathered from multiple, actively maintained sources and automatically updated, cleaned, optimized and moderated on a daily basis.

+The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net (domains.txt).
+This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
+Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist (hostnames.txt).

+It is therefore important to use both these blocklists simultaniously to achieve full coverage against the contaminated parts of the internet.

-General policies:
+# General policies
  - Should not break useful websites or apps
  - Blocks tracking servers
  - Blocks advertising servers